evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 * 1 article mentions that it _might_ be better to use a standard session storage instead.
 * 1 github repository ships with pre-generated private keys. (yup)
-* The ones that mention refresh tokens also suggest expiring after 5 minutes, some default to 7 days and 3 _never_ expire their JWTs.
+* The posts that don't mention refresh tokens have expiry times of weeks or months and 3 posts _never_ expire their JWTs.

+The quality of these highly upvoted posts was extremely low, the authors were not qualified to write about this and can potentially cause real-world harm.
+What personally bothered me was the authorative voice they all had.

+This super unscientific experiment small sample size at least confirmed my bias that JWT is difficult to secure.

 Going through tons of Reddit posts and comments also got me a more refined idea of why people think JWTs are better.
 The top reason everywhere is:
 "it's more scalable".
 Which is similar to "You don't need a database", but there's some nuance.

+This is also a point I disagree with.

 If you have an active session for every human on earth, and on average each session takes about 1000 bytes, that's about 8 TB of storage, which